MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 ---
 ms.assetid:
-title: Quick Start - Set up Microsoft Azure for Managed service identity, Aquila RBAC and SQL MI instance
+title: Set up Microsoft Azure for Managed service identity, Aquila RBAC and SQL MI instance
 description: This quickstart describes how to create a  Managed Service Identity (MSI), configure Aquila RBAC and create and configure an SQL MI Instance.
 author: jyothisuri
 ms.author: jsuri